An 88-hour Certificate Course

 - friends and family caring for someone who is dying

-- those who want to accompany a loved one through this process
+- those who want to accompany a loved one through their dying process

 - professionals working in hospices, hospitals, nursing homes who are seeking to expand their skills and effectiveness in assisting with death and dying